fedeoo/Frontend-Challenge/README.md

 You could complete them by yourself just as a programming workouts.
 Or you can choose them as a question in [pair programming interviews](https://medium.freecodecamp.org/things-ive-learned-from-pair-programming-interviews-35a4db7d7443).
 Some of them are marked as ⭐, which means I was asked to implement it in an interview.

+It's unfair to ask interviewee what they don't know very well.
+If I was a interviewer, I'd like to ask some question related to their projects.
+But it's quite challenge, Like, If you've worked with React for years,  try to write `Virtual DOM Diff` If you've worked with Vue.js for years,  try to implement a reactivity system.

 Tips:
 1. **DO NOT** rely on any library or tools but you don't need to consider old browser.
 2. You'd better complete it with valina JS in given time.
 Complete them by yourself.